Datomic provides the following set of operations:

 - SQL analytics support

-The Datomic API allows you to create, list, and delete databases.
-For more information, see the Client API.
+The Datomic Client API can create, list, and delete databases.

-Databases are accumulate-only, and all new information is added by fully
+Databases are indelible, and all new information is added by fully

 serialized ACID transactions.
 The